Position

 Responsibilities:

-• Design, develop, and test mechatronic systems and components.
+• Design, develop, and test mechatronic systems, incorporating mechanical, electrical, and software components.

 Qualifications